 If you are just keeping a few pigs, plan on 450 to 875 square feet per feeder or 8,500 to 17,000 square feet for sows on pasture.

 Another important concept in raising pastured pigs is stock density.
-Stocking rate is the total number of pigs per acre over time.
+The stocking rate is the total number of pigs per acre over time.
 Stock density is the number of pigs in a specific area at a specific moment.

 Keeping the pigs on smaller units of the overall area allows you to spread out the impact of the pigs more evenly.